timat35/Rcan/Rcan/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## News
-* Add cumulative risk calculation
+* Fixed EAPC calculation to get correct CI.
+* manage data.table input and output